nickbrandt/GitLab/doc/channel.md

 Workhorse now has two websocket connections, albeit with differing subprotocols.
-It decodes incoming frames from the browser, re-encodes them to the terminal's subprotocol, and sends them to the terminal.
-Similarly, it decodes incoming frames from the terminal, re-encodes them to the browser's subprotocol, and sends them to the browser.
+It decodes incoming frames from the browser, re-encodes them to the the channel's subprotocol, and sends them to the channel.
+Similarly, it decodes incoming frames from the channel, re-encodes them to the browser's subprotocol, and sends them to the browser.

-When either connection closes or enters an error state, Workhorse detects the error and closes the other connection, terminating the terminal session.
-If the browser is the connection that has disconnected, Workhorse will send an ANSI `End of Transmission` control code (the `0x04` byte) to the terminal, encoded according to the appropriate subprotocol.
+When either connection closes or enters an error state, Workhorse detects the error and closes the other connection, terminating the channel session.
+If the browser is the connection that has disconnected, Workhorse will send an ANSI `End of Transmission` control code (the `0x04` byte) to the channel, encoded according to the appropriate subprotocol.
-Workhorse will automatically reply to any websocket ping frame sent by the terminal, to avoid being disconnected.
+Workhorse will automatically reply to any websocket ping frame sent by the channel, to avoid being disconnected.

 Currently, Workhorse only supports the following subprotocols.
 Supporting new deployment services will require new subprotocols